Simplicial Approximation of Deforming 3D Spaces for Visualizing Fusion Plasma Simulation Data: Background and Related Work

-\textbf{Spacetime triangulation for computational sciences}.
-Scientists have recently explored using 4D spacetime meshes to simulate partial differential equations directly without using traditional 3D meshes and timestepping methods~\cite{erickson2005building, ishii2019solving}.
-Although related, the goal of this paper is fundamentally different from 4D spacetime meshing in computational sciences; we attempt to represent science variables available on spatial grids, which are still the prevailing way to represent field data in today's computational sciences.
+\textbf{Triangulation in computational sciences}.
+Meshing 4D spacetime (3D space plus 1D time) in computational science, which has been recently explored to simulate partial differential equations directly without using traditional 3D meshes and timestepping methods~\cite{erickson2005building, ishii2019solving}, is related to but has fundamentally different goal from this paper; we attempt to represent science variables available on spatial meshes, which are still the prevailing way to represent field data in today's computational sciences.
 While native spacetime meshes may interpolate and represent time-varying variables as conventional meshes, spacetime simulations are subject to high complexity, increased memory footprint, and numerical instabilities.
-For example, in spacetime finite element methods, one can create and update an $(n+1)$-D spacetime mesh by adding $(n+1)$-simplices on an $n$-D spatial mesh along the time dimension~\cite{thite2009adaptive}.
+For example, in finite element methods (FEMs), one can create and update an $(n+1)$-D spacetime mesh by adding $(n+1)$-simplices on an $n$-D spatial mesh along the time dimension~\cite{thite2009adaptive,wang2015high,tavelli2016staggered}.
 This method forms a simplicial complex with a terrain-like surface as spacetime.
 Researchers have expressed interest in different phenomena, such as wave propagation~\cite{thite2009adaptive} and rotation~\cite{von2021four}, that form spacetimes with different shapes (e.g., cone, prism) or time-variant topology of the spatial mesh.

-\textbf{Spacetime triangulation in visualization} has focused on nondeforming spacetime so far, primarily for feature tracking problems.
+\textbf{Triangulation in visualization} has focused on nondeforming spacetime so far, primarily for feature tracking problems.
 Given a time-invariant spatial discretization, for example, a triangular mesh, one can establish a prismatic mesh connecting all corresponding nodes in spacetime.
-One can further tesselate the prismatic mesh with the staircase triangulation scheme~\cite{de2010triangulations, guo2021ftk}, which we review in the next section.
+One can further tessellate the prismatic mesh with the staircase triangulation scheme~\cite{de2010triangulations, guo2021ftk}, which we review in the next section.